Houses in multiple occupation (HMOs)

 If you don't think your landlord is managing the property properly and maintaining these standards, there are two steps you can take:

 Usually, the council department responsible for HMOs is the environmental health department.
 Contact your local council to talk to an environmental health officer about your complaint.
-If you don't want your landlord to know that you have complained, let the officer know, and they will then keep your complaint in the strictest confidence.
+If you don't want your landlord to know that you have complained, let the officer know.

 What can the council do?